 This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

-Over the last year, we spent a lot of time in our kitchen.
+Over the last year, I spent a lot of time in our kitchen.
 At first, cooking three meals a day was just a lot of work.
-Thankfully, with time, we learned how to make cooking easier by utilizing small appliances.
+Thankfully, with time, I learned how to make cooking easier by utilizing small appliances.

-We won’t lie.
-Some of the small appliances and kitchen tools we purchased were duds.
-But we don’t want you to make the same mistakes.
+I won’t lie.
+Some of the small appliances and kitchen tools I purchased were duds.
+But I don’t want you to make the same mistakes.
 No one needs a kitchen gadget that takes up space and collects dust.

-To make sure you don’t waste your limited kitchen space, we are sharing the 5 small appliances every kitchen needs.
+To make sure you don’t waste your limited kitchen space, I am sharing the 5 small appliances every kitchen needs.

 Small Appliances Ranking Criteria

-To come up with this list, we looked at a few different criteria:
+To come up with this list, I looked at a few different criteria:

 - Was it easy to use?